-- Companies operating in the oil and gas industry are subject to rates ranging from 32% to 50%, depending on the location and specific project. - Any companies engaging in prospecting, exploration and exploitation of mineral resources are subject to CIT rates of 40% or 50% depending upon location.
+Companies operating in the oil and gas industry are subject to rates ranging from 32% to 50%, depending on the location and specific project.
+Donations except certain donations for education, health care, natural disaster or building charitable homes for the poor;

+• Any companies engaging in prospecting, exploration and exploitation of mineral resources are subject to CIT rates of 40% or 50% depending upon location.